UMAprotocol/protocol/packages/sdk/src/libs/tables/historical-prices/README.md

-# UMA SDK Prices Table
+# UMA SDK Historical Prices Table

 This table uses a sorted key value under the hood so that you can add time series price data.
 You may need the flexibility to define your own price structure and identification mapping, in this case use the [generic](../generic/README.md) table which requires you provide these explicitly.

 ## Key Design

 For this particular table, only timestamp is considered as part of the key.
 Timestamp will be converted into a string, and padded with '0' in order to guarantee strings are the same length.

 ## Usage